Everwish

 We learned that…

-Gifting in romantic relationships is the most important.
+Gifting in romantic relationships is most common and cherished.

 5/10 state their main gift-giving relationship is with a significant other